finos-osera/remediation-standards/Readme.md

 OSERA-SP-0.1.0 was ratified on **Thursday, September 10, 2026**.
 It defines the first set of standards that will gate OSERA patch releases.
 The pack includes the generic REL-003 naming standard and its Java-specific REL-003-JAVA profile.
 Read the [standards pack](https://standards.osera.finos.org/standard-packs/).

+The group meets weekly on Thursday (open to all FINOS members) - please contact membersuccess@finos.org if you'd like to be added.

 ## Documentation

 The standards site lives in [`docs/`](docs/) and is designed for GitHub Pages/Jekyll.